lsst-ts/ts_tma_tma-documentation_verifications_lts-103-mcs/README.md

 ## 3.10.4 Readiness

-TODO: needs to be tested
+This can be tested but there should be no problem.

 ## 3.10.5 (Descoped) Connection to the TCS